 Biometrics fascinates me, and I got my own little slice of the technical pie while testing the Micro Solutions LockBox, a fingerprint-access hard drive.
+Directly from Micro Solutions, the 80 GB drive is $199, the 120 GB drive is $249 and the 200 GB drive is $269.

 I'll admit, I have quite a bit of stuff on my hard drive, so just having the extra space available for my goods was wonderful.
 But being the only person who can access the drive by placing either my index or middle finger on the touchpad is reassuring -- or I guess I should say it would be reassuring if I had supersecret information to store.